-I, like many other photographers through their career, will inevitably be asked by a client,
+I, like many other photographers throughout their careers, will inevitably be asked by a client,

 “Can I get the raw photos from the session?”